Campus Safety & Security

 The Michigan State Police has established a web site as the agency’s official Internet source for Sex Offender Registration information.
 To obtain this information please refer to The Michigan Public Offenders Registry.

-Unlawful possession, use or distribution of alcoholic beverages, narcotics or dangerous drugs, on campus or as part of any MSP-related activity as outlined in the Drug and Alcohol Prevention policy is prohibited.
+Unlawful possession of or use or distribution of alcoholic beverages, cannabis, or narcotics or dangerous drugs is prohibited on campus or as part of any MSP-related activity, as outlined in the Drug and Alcohol Prevention policy.

 Drug and Alcohol Prevention

-Substance abuse and chemical dependency have significant negative and long term outcomes for an individual’s health and well-being.
-MSP’s drug prevention program and policy addresses the use, distribution, unlawful possession, or sale of illicit drugs and alcohol.
+The school recognizes that substance abuse and chemical dependency are a growing problem in this country.
+The Drug-Free School and Campus Act (DFSCA) requires MSP to adopt and implement a drug prevention program to prevent the use, distribution, unlawful possession, or sale of illicit drugs and alcohol.

-A description of the applicable legal sanctions for the unlawful possession or distribution of illicit drugs and alcohol and the health risks associated is available on the MSP website.
+A description of the applicable legal sanctions for the unlawful possession or distribution of illicit drugs, alcohol, and cannabis and the health risks associated is available on the MSP website under the About MSP tab, Consumer Information.
 The Drug and Alcohol Prevention Program, consistent with the MSP Code of Student Conduct, prohibits the following behaviors.

 1. Alcohol abuse and related behavior, including:

-1. Possession, use or sale of alcohol onsite or at school-sponsored activities;
+1. Possession, and/use or sale of alcohol onsite or at school-sponsored activities;

 2. intoxication made manifest by boisterousness, rowdiness, lewd, obscene, or indecent appearance, conduct or expression;